AtsushiSakai/PythonRobotics/docs/modules/Kalmanfilter_basics.rst

 ^^^^^^^^^^^^^^^^^^^^^

-According to this theorem, the average of n samples of random and independant variables tends to follow a normal distribution as we increase the sample size.(Generally, for n>=30)
+According to this theorem, the average of n samples of random and independent variables tends to follow a normal distribution as we increase the sample size.(Generally, for n>=30)

 .. code-block:: ipython3